The Bear Keeper's Daughter

 Blue vs. Green

 The biggest problem in the Empire at the time, though, was the schism between the Blue (Monophysite) and the Green (orthodox) factions.
-A skirmish started in the Hippodrome between
+A skirmish started in the Hippodrome between the two factions in 532 AD.
+The conflict spilled into the streets of Constantinople and became a full-blown riot situation rapidly.
+Many of the new buildings Justinian had constructed were burned, including the landmark Hagia Sophia.

 As the riot burgeoned into a full-on revolt, the rioters continued sacking, and also proclaimed a new emperor, Hypatius (the nephew of a former emperor).
 The situation was completely uncontrolled, and Justinian’s plan of action was to flee.
 Theodora, however, refused to stand down, and she told Justinian if he wished to run he was free to do so but she would stay behind in the palace as a show of noble authority.
 She also gave a moving speech to the royal court, convincing them they need not run, but should take a stand with her.